 Course meeting times are structured and scheduled with the working professional in mind.
 The structure is modeled on professional continuing education offerings in that courses extend over two to four full days, Sunday through Friday.
 This concentrated format also enables the program to utilize a diverse faculty that includes internationally-renowned clinicians.

-The program is designed to be completed in approximately two years, with most students taking 6 to 8 credits a semester.
-If you anticipate being unable to take that many courses, the program can be tailored to meet specific needs.
+The program is designed to be completed in approximately two years, with most students taking 6 to 9 credits a semester.
+If you anticipate being unable to take that many courses, and you are not on an F1 visa, the program can be tailored to meet specific needs.

 Requirements for Graduation